Q & A

 Where does the money go?

 Everyone wants to feel confident in the organizations we give to financially.
 At Cross Timbers, we want everyone to understand that we are giving to God through the church, not to the church itself.
-There are multiple ways we try and communicate how our finances are stewarded:
+There are multiple ways we try and communicate how we steward our finances.

-- Through stories of life change that we share consistently at the “Giving” time during weekend services
+- Stories of life change that we share consistently at the “Giving” time during weekend services